ifmos/better-typings-for-css-modules-loader/README.md

 Webpack loader that works as a css-loader drop-in replacement to generate TypeScript typings for CSS modules on the fly

+## Annunciation

+This package was forked from [Jimdo/typings-for-css-modules-loader](https://github.com/Jimdo/typings-for-css-modules-loader) which is out of date.
+Just adding default export for better use.

 ## Installation

 Install via npm `npm install --save-dev typings-for-css-modules-loader`